Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Nonlinear modelling

 where we have taken the line-of-sight direction to be along the real space $z$-axis, and $v_z$ is the projection of the peculiar velocity along that axis.
 Conservation of mass then implies the translation

-where a superscript `$s$' denotes a redshift space quantity.
+where a superscript `$s$' denotes a redshift-space quantity.
 If we Fourier transform the redshift-space density field and take the ensemble average with itself at two points, we can arrive at the following expression for the redshift-space power spectrum at 1-loop order \citep{Matsubara:2007wj,Heavens:1998es,Taruya:2010mx},

 where we have dropped the explicit time dependence of all functions for compactness, except for $P_{\rm 11,i}^{\delta \delta}$ which is computed at some fixed early time.
-Here $\mu$ is the angle between the line of sight direction $\hat{\vec{z}}$ and the wave mode $\kv$.\footnote{Not to be confused with the linear Poisson equation modification, $\mu(k,a)$, which will always appear with its arguments.} The linear theory estimate for the velocity dispersion, $\tilde\sigma_{\rm v}$, is given by
+Here $\mu$ is the angle between the line of sight direction $\hat{\vec{z}}$ and the wave mode $\kv$.\footnote{Not to be confused with the linear Poisson equation modification, $\mu(k,a)$, which always appears with its arguments.} The linear theory estimate for the velocity dispersion, $\tilde\sigma_{\rm v}$, is given by

-We refer the reader to \cite{Bose:2016qun,Taruya:2010mx} for expressions for $A(k,\mu)$, $B(k,\mu)$ and $C(k,\mu)$.
+We refer the reader to \cite{Bose:2016qun,Taruya:2010mx} for expressions for $A(k,\mu)$, $B(k,\mu)$, and $C(k,\mu)$.
 These terms come from higher-order interactions between the density and velocity perturbations.
 We give their explicit forms in terms of the kernels defined in \cref{eq:kernels} in \cref{app:rsdterms}.

-\Cref{eq:rsdpofk} performs poorly when modelling nonlinear redshift space effects.
-In particular, it does not capture the fingers-of-god (FoG) effect, which is caused by the large positional distortions of measured objects towards the centres of potential wells, coming from their high peculiar velocities.
-Higher-order perturbation theory ($>3$), has been shown to have poor convergence at the level of the power spectrum \citep[see, for example,][]{Carlson:2009it}, and is also very computationally expensive.
+\Cref{eq:rsdpofk} performs poorly when modelling nonlinear redshift-space effects.
+In particular, it does not capture the fingers-of-god (FoG) effect, caused by the large positional distortions of measured objects towards the centres of potential wells, coming from their high peculiar velocities.
+Higher-order perturbation theory (higher than third order), has been shown to have poor convergence at the level of the power spectrum \citep[see, for example,][]{Carlson:2009it}, and is also very computationally expensive.
 To move further into the nonlinear regime, a number of proposals have been made in the past decade which modify \cref{eq:rsdpofk} by introducing new degrees of freedom, or nuisance parameters, quantifying our uncertainty on nonlinear effects.

-We consider two prominent such proposals, both of which have been applied in the biggest galaxy survey to date, the BOSS survey \citep{Beutler:2016arn,Ivanov:2019pdj,DAmico:2019fhj,Carrilho:2022mon}, and can be computed with a number of fast public codes, discussed next.
+We consider two prominent such proposals, both of which have been applied in the biggest galaxy survey to date, the BOSS survey \citep{Beutler:2016arn,Ivanov:2019pdj,DAmico:2019fhj,Carrilho:2022mon}.
+Both of these can also be computed with a number of fast public codes, discussed next.